-On this 4 day headcollar making course you will learn how to create a stable headcollar complete with rolled throat and padded nose and head pieces.
+On this 4 day headcollar making workshop you will learn how to create a stable headcollar complete with rolled throat and padded nose and head pieces.
 The course will cover leather selection, measuring, cutting, hand stitching, padding and finishing touches to make your leatherwork stand out from the rest.

 This is a more advanced course and we recommend that you know how to handstitch leather and have completed a few projects before booking this course.
 We can recommend the 2 day 1-1 course, if you are new to saddlery and Leathercraft.

 Headcollars can be made in pony, cob or full sizes.

 Once you have brought your course we will arrange your training day(s) on a date to suit you.
 We will also go over what colour and size of headcollar you would like to make on your workshop with us.